Planning a MAP: What MAP Students and Mentors Need to Know

 Compensation for Accumulated MAP (499) Credits

-MAP Report Reports from the faculty supervisor of the MAP must be submitted in order to earn compensation.
+Faculty directing MAPs/DR are required to submit a report.
 These reports are due one month after grades have been submitted.
-Compensation will be forfeit if reports have not been received within four (4) months of completing the MAP.
-Multi-term MAPs require a report for each semester.
+Compensation, including extended sabbatical, will be forfeit if reports have not been received within four (4) months of completing the MAP/DR. Multi-term MAPs require a report for each semester.
 An on-line version of the report can be found at MAP Report Form

 Clarification of Roles and Compensation:

 A second reader evaluates a draft of the product and gives feedback to the student and mentor.
-The second reader receives a $300 stipend for his/her evaluation.
-This compensation will be administered once the primary director states in the final MAP report that the second reader has fulfilled his/her responsibilities.
+The second reader receives no compensation.